 The Merger will create three classes of common shares.
-For the third quarter of 2008, GSL Holdings intends to pay a quarterly dividend of \$0.18 per share to only Class A shareholders.
+For the third and fourth quarters of 2008, GSL Holdings intends to pay an initial quarterly dividend of \$0.18 per share to only Class A shareholders.
 The dividend policy of the company is to make distributions to its stockholders out of available cash flow, rather than net income, after all relevant cash expenditures, including cash interest expense on borrowings that finance operating assets, cash income taxes and after an allowance for the cash cost of future drydockings but not including deductions for non-cash items including depreciation and amortization and changes in the fair values of financial instruments, if any.
-Based on the first quarter of 2008 pro forma earnings before depreciation and amortization, GSL Holdings is expected to have the ability to pay the proposed amounts.